henols/heliovault/docs/level_2.md

 ---

-If you want Level 2 to feel a bit nastier (without becoming “action game”), the clean upgrade is: make Room D the only **pressure room** where the menu doesn’t pause for ~10 seconds after docking starts.
+Optional: to make Level 2 feel a bit nastier (without becoming “action game”), make Room D the only **pressure room** where the menu doesn’t pause for ~10 seconds after docking starts.
 Use sparingly, clearly labeled, per the rules.